 These past few weeks have been great ones for reading, so far I’ve read 8 books and counting.
 If this continues then hopefully I can complete my GoodReads challenge this year, rather than fail miserably.
 Which is what happened in 2015.
-For some reason I am making more use of my commute this year and also sometimes actually having a lunch break away from my desk which has allowed me to whizz through my to be read pile.
+So far this year I’m making more use of my commute and even taking a lunch break away, which has allowed me to whizz through my to be read pile.
 Hooray for that!

 So what have I been reading?
 Well funny you should ask that.
 Have a read below to see for yourselves.